 The exhibit is on display in the Chesapeake Events Center, which is utilized for meetings and events.
 Visitors should call in advance to make sure the exhibit is open to the public.
 An exhibit catalog also is available for free while supplies last.
 After the exhibit closes in April 2017 it will become a traveling exhibit.

 The Oklahoma History Center, located at 800 Nazih Zuhdi Drive in Oklahoma City, is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.

 Editor’s Note: Photographs to accompany the story can be acquired by contacting Steve Hawkins at 405-522-0754 or email@example.com.